Deploying SAP applications on Power Virtual Server

 In the Networking section, make the following selections:

-It takes some time until the Power Virtual Server instance for SAP NetWeaver becomes available.
-The deployment is finished when you can log in to the instance over the VPC access host by using the SSH command:
+It takes some time for the Power Virtual Server instance for SAP HANA to become available.
+When the deployment is completed, you can log in to the instance via the VPC access host.
+Use the SSH command below to login as root

 is the virtual server instance IP address in the management subnet.